natakkuma/readme-generator/README.md

 # README Generator
 ***
 ## Description
-  This application will create a README file for a project after the user inputs requested information into the command line.
+  This application will create a README file in the "generated" folder for a project after the user inputs requested information into the command line.

   [Click here to see video walkthrough.](https://drive.google.com/file/d/1ttOsBFo-BpQ8TKdmca71Bg_tcAFJNpPr/view)
   ***